Computer Science Summer Work 2026 APCSA (Java) & APCSP (Principles)

 (3)You already know Java and want to take the class for the grade bump and possibly the AP Credit.

 (4) Can touch-type to at least 30 WPM without looking at the keys for the letters.
 The touch-typing practice of the top row numbers and all keyboard symbols is highly recommended.
 ALL Students should be able to touch type at least the letters and shift key.
 Practice touch-typing here, Practice touch-typing here, or Practice touch-typing here, if you need the review.
+Typing is not the point of this class, but if you can only "hunt-an-peck" (type less than 30 words per minute) you are going to struggle to finish your weekly programming assessments.
+Typing scores will be added to the gradebook in week 1 and as needed.

-You have several assignments.
+You have several summer assignments for APCSP.

 Due Friday of the 2nd week of school.